hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 ###### 4.3.3.3 Analysis
 > What data does the join operator emit to its parent operator?

-**Data**: Copy the values for the attributes in outer and inner tuples into a new output tuple, so subsequent operators in the query plan never need to go back to get more data.
+**Data**: Copy the values for the attributes in outer and inner tuples into a **new output tuple**, so subsequent operators in the query plan never need to go back to get more data.
 ![JoinOperatorOutputData](/img/DataBase/JoinOperatorOutputData.jpeg){:height="40%" width="40%"}
-**Record Ids**: Only copy the joins keys along with the record ids of the matching tuples.
+**Record Ids**: Only **copy the joins keys along with the record ids** of the matching tuples.
 Ideal for column stores because the DBMS does not copy data that is not needed for the query.
 ![JoinOperatorOutputRecordIds](/img/DataBase/JoinOperatorOutputRecordIds.jpeg){:height="50%" width="50%"}

 > How to determine whether one join algorithm is better than another?